Terriao/OpenJND/README.md

 > **DCT-domain formulation** · spatio-temporal CSF · eye-movement-aware
 > 🔗 Subproject: <https://github.com/Terriao/OpenJND/tree/main/Jia%20et%20al>

 The first model in the catalogue designed natively in the DCT domain that the codecs themselves use.
-Combines **spatial and temporal contrast sensitivity functions** with corrections for the smooth-pursuit eye movements a viewer makes when tracking moving content.
-The output is a per-coefficient threshold map applicable to both still frames and frame pairs with motion.
+Combines a **spatio-temporal contrast sensitivity function** (Kelly–Daly form, with constants `c0..c4` calibrated per the paper) with **eye-movement compensation** — the retinal velocity is the image-plane velocity minus what smooth-pursuit can cancel, capped between a drift floor of 0.15 deg/s and a saccadic ceiling of 80 deg/s.
+The same JND framework as Zhang et al. supplies the parabolic LA branch and the PLAIN/EDGE/TEXTURE block-classified masking, so the model handles still frames and frame pairs with motion through a single code path.

 Behaviour: when applied to a frame pair with translation, the JND map cleanly reflects both the motion field and the underlying 8×8 block structure — a useful diagnostic property.
+For still images it reduces to a spatial-CSF JND with LA and CM.

 ```bibtex
 @article{jia2006estimating,